 Understanding the decisions taken by an autonomous machine is key to building public trust in robotics and autonomous systems (RAS).
-This project will design, develop, and demonstrate fundamental AI technologies in real-world applications to address this issue of explainability.
+This is addressing this issue of explainability through designing, developing, and demonstrating fundamental AI technologies in real-world applications.

 The aim of the project is to build robots, or autonomous vehicles, that can: